-Line 19 - Standard Deduction
+Line 18 - Standard Deduction

 If your filing status is: Your standard deduction is:

-• Single \$4,833
+• Single \$5,009

-Married filing separately \$4,833
+Married filing separate \$5,009

-Married filing jointly \$9,665
+Married filing joint \$10,010

-Head of household \$9,665
+• Head of household \$10,010

-Line 20 - Personal Exemptions
+Line 19 - Personal Exemptions

 The amount you may claim as a personal exemption depends on your filing status.
-If married, the amount you may claim as a personal exemption also depends on whether you or your spouse claim dependents.
+If married, the amount you may claim as a personal exemption also depends on whether you or your spouse claims dependents.

 You may use the following chart to figure your personal exemption.
-If married, you may also use Form 202, Personal Exemption Allocation Election, to figure your personal exemption.
+If married, you may also use Arizona Form 202, Personal Exemption Allocation Election, to figure your personal exemption.

-Personal Exemption Chart If you checked filing status: Enter: Single (Box 7) \$2,100 Married filing joint (Box 4) and claiming no dependents (Box 10) \$4,200 Married filing joint (Box 4) and claiming at least one dependent (Box 10 excluding persons listed on Page 2, line A3a) \$6,300 Head of household and you are not married (Box 5) \$4,200 Head of household and you are \$3,150 or a married person who qualifies to file as head of household (Box 5) Complete Form 202 Married filing separate (Box 6) \$2,100 or with neither spouse claiming any dependents (Box 10) Complete Form 202 Married filing separate (Box 6) \$3,150 or with one spouse claiming at least one dependent (Box 10 excluding persons listed on Page 2, line A3a) Complete Form 202
+Personal Exemption Chart If you checked filing status: Enter: Single (Box 7) \$2,100 Married filing joint (Box 4) and claiming no dependents (Box 10) \$4,200 Married filing joint (Box 4) and claiming at least one dependent (Box 10 excluding persons listed line D1 who did not qualify as a dependent on your federal return.) \$6,300 Head of household and you are not married (Box 5) \$4,200 Head of household and you are a married person who qualifies to file as head of household (Box 5) \$3,150 or Complete Form 202 Married filing separate (Box 6) with neither spouse claiming any dependents (Box 10) \$2,100 or Complete Form 202 Married filing separate (Box 6) with one spouse claiming at least one dependent (Box 10 excluding persons listed line D1 who did not qualify as a dependent on your federal return.) \$3,150 or Complete Form 202

 A married couple who does not claim any dependents may take one personal exemption of \$4,200.
 If the husband and wife file separate returns, either spouse may take the entire \$4,200 exemption, or the spouses may divide the \$4,200 between them.
-You and your spouse must complete Form 202 if either you or your spouse claim a personal exemption of more than \$2,100.
-If you and your spouse do not complete Form 202, you may take an exemption of only \$2,100 (one-half of the total \$4,200).
+You and your spouse must complete Form 202 if either you or your spouse claims a personal exemption of more than \$2,100.
+If you and your spouse do not complete Form 202, you may take an exemption of only \$2,100 (onehalf of the total \$4,200).

 A married couple who claims at least one dependent may take one personal exemption of \$6,300.
 If the husband and wife file separate returns, either spouse may take the entire \$6,300 exemption, or the spouses may divide the \$6,300 between them.
-You and your spouse must complete Form 202 if either you or your spouse claim a personal exemption of more than \$3,150.
+You and your spouse must complete Form 202 if either you or your spouse claims a personal exemption of more than \$3,150.
 If you and your spouse do not complete Form 202, you may take an exemption of only \$3,150 (one-half of the total \$6,300).

 If you are a married person who qualifies to file as a head of household, you may take the entire \$6,300 personal exemption or you may divide the exemption with your spouse.
-You and your spouse must complete Form 202 if either you or your spouse claim a personal exemption of more than \$3,150.
+You and your spouse must complete Form 202 if either you or your spouse claims a personal exemption of more than \$3,150.
 If you and your spouse do not complete Form 202, you may take an exemption of only \$3,150 (one-half of the total \$6,300).

-The spouse who claims more than one-half of the total personal exemption must attach the original Form 202 to his or her return.
-The spouse who claims less than one-half of the total personal exemption must attach a copy of the completed Form 202 to his or her return.
+The spouse who claims more than one-half of the total personal exemption must include the original Form 202 with his or her return.
+The spouse who claims less than one-half of the total personal exemption must include a copy of the completed Form 202 with his or her return.

-Line 21 - Taxable Income
+Line 20 - Arizona Taxable Income

-Subtract lines 19 and 20 from line 18 and enter the result.
+Subtract lines 18 and 19 from line 17 and enter the difference.
 Use this amount to find your tax using the Optional Tax Tables.